Latera

 Latera is a small town and comune in the Province of Viterbo, Lazio, central Italy.
+Stephen Owen considers it to be an "archetypal" Italian hill town.

 Situated near Bolsena Lake and Mezzano Lake, is important for volcanic underground activity near the town centre.
 It has a small rock with a medieval palace by Farnese family, surrounded by medieval stone houses.

 History

 Latera and its castle are known by documents from around the beginning of the 12th century.
-It began its long-lasting link with the Farnese family in 1408, when Pope Gregory XII conceded vicardom of the city to Ranuccio Farnese, creating with the namesake city of Farnese a Duchy independent from that of the nearby Castro.
-The Farnese reigned over Latera until 1650.
+It began its long-lasting link with the Farnese family in 1408, when Pope Gregory XII conceded vicardom of the city to Ranuccio Farnese (1390-1450), creating with the namesake city of Farnese a Duchy independent from that of the nearby Castro, which later became capital of the Duchy of Castro.
+The House of Farnese reigned over the Duchy of Latera until 1650, when it was subsumed back into the Papal States.
+The last ruler was Pietro Francesco Farnese, Duke of Latera, General of the Spanish Army (1592-1662).